Frequently Asked Questions

 In addition to our regular classes, we also offer monthly Weekend Workshops (1 or 2 days) with approximately 4+ hours per day of intense training.
 These are optional but highly recommended and a great opportunity to cover material you may not normally see in regular classes.
 This is also an excellent option for those who are unable to attend our weekly classes.
 The single-day fee is only $35 for school members current with their monthly dues or only $50 for visitors.
 Full weekend fees are only $60 for members or $80 for visitors.

-We are members of the International Bujinkan Dojo and we do require all our students once they have made the decision to join our school to be members of our organization for a nominal annual membership fee of $40.
+We are members of the International Bujinkan Dojo and we do require all our students once they have made the decision to join our school to be members of our organization for a nominal annual membership fee.

 If you value a focused, quality martial arts program that limits its class sizes, where you can receive more personal attention, and you want to have access to experienced instructors in each class to more thoroughly learn the martial arts, then we’re probably a good fit for you.